sferenchak/PracticalJavaScript/README.md

 ## V11 Requirements
 * todoList.toggleAll should use forEach (Already done in previous version)
 * view.displayTodos should use forEach (Already don ein previous version)

+## V12 Requirements
+* Each todo should have an icon that can be clicked
+* Clicking on the icon should toggle the completion status in todoList.todos and the DOM